dbmcclain/Lisp-Actors/README.md

 Carl Hewitt (2012 ?) writing about the essential characteristics of what I refer to as "Classical Actors": https://arxiv.org/pdf/1008.1459.pdf

 These are *not* the kinds of "Actors" you find in my earliest works, nor in Swift, nor in just about every other extant system called "Actors".
-It is Hewitt's contention that Actors form a more universal description of computing than the lambda calculus, simply because they represent the first instance of a computational system that cannot be described by lambda calculus.
+It is Hewitt's contention that Actors form a more universal description of computing than lambda calculus, simply because they (Actors concurrency) represent an instance of a computational system that cannot be described by lambda calculus.

 My own experience with Classical Actors is that they allow for breathtaking simplification of complex systems: an example is the remote radio control system in my laboratory here, and also in the asynchronous secure network (socket) interface distributed in the code found in folder xTActors.